SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## HTML

+- [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
+Community-made and free to use.
+Made with either CSS or Tailwind.
 - [zsjy/halo-theme-dream2.0-plus](https://github.com/zsjy/halo-theme-dream2.0-plus) - 适配halo2.x的dream2主题，修复bug，增加新功能等。更多设置请查看文档。
 - [dead8309/markitdown-ts](https://github.com/dead8309/markitdown-ts) - Convert various file formats to Markdown for indexing, text analysis, and other applications that benefit from structured text.
 TS port of the python ibrary.
 - [LangbaseInc/langui](https://github.com/LangbaseInc/langui) - UI for your AI.
 Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.